Career/Technical Programs of Study

 Students must complete the technical program requirements as well as the following general education requirements.
 (The regulations listed under Academic Regulations, Degree Requirements, will also apply.)

 The primary intent of the Associate in Applied Science Degree is to fulfill occupational and terminal objectives.
-In order for a student to graduate with an A.A.S.
+For a student to graduate with an A.A.S.
 Degree, he/she must follow a prescribed program of study and be a high school graduate or GED recipient.

 Area I: Written Composition I & II 3 - 6 Credit Hours